ansible/workshops/provisioner/README.md

        - **NOTE:** It is possible to change the DNS domain (right now this is only supported via a AWS Route 53 Hosted Zone) using the parameter `workshop_dns_zone` in your `extra_vars.yml` file.

        - **NOTE:** The playbook does not create the route53 zone and must exist prior to running the playbook.

+## Accessing instructor inventory

+  - For workshops deploying Ansible Tower on the control_nodes, the instructor inventory will be copied to `/tmp` on student1's control_node.

 ## DNS